Dorazran/GeFusion/README.md

 Kinetic Monte Carlo, global Monte Carlo sensitivity analysis (Sobol), and 2D finite-element/finite-difference modeling of how Boron, Arsenic, and Phosphorus diffuse through Silicon-Germanium (SiGe) thin films at sub-micron device scale.

-This repository holds the simulation code and raw/processed results behind that work.
-It does not include the manuscript itself, by design — this is the reproducible computational core, independent of any particular write-up.
+This repository contains the simulation code and the raw/processed results from that work.
+This is the reproducible computational core, independent of any particular write-up.

 ## Background

 SiGe alloys are central to modern heterojunction bipolar transistors (HBTs) and strained-channel devices because germanium incorporation tunes both the bandgap and the diffusivity of common dopants.
-A simple "Ge fraction changes diffusivity by some exponential factor" relationship is widely used in device design, but that relationship is normally fit from continuum (Fick's-law) models alone.
+A simple "Ge fraction changes diffusivity by some exponential factor" relationship is widely used in device design, but it is typically fit from continuum (Fick's law) models alone.
 This project asks a more careful question: does that phenomenological exponent actually hold up when the same physics is modeled from first principles, atom by atom?

 Three independent computational methods are used to answer that: